 What happens if I click on the Accessibility score icon?

-- A preview of the document
+- Preview of the instructional content or document

 For more information, see Using the Accessibility Report for LMS Documents opens a new window.